PGSStas/techvscats/README.md

 have been already present in *Path*.
 During the compilation the first found libraries are used, so some problems might occur if their versions differ.

-After editing *Path*, reload Windows.
+After editing *Path*, reboot Windows.
 Then, we recommend to choose the Qt compiler in CLion (write the path to it to **Settings - Toolchains**).
 After that you can work with the project.